Our Sacred History

 Lipan Apaches served as Indian scouts for the U.S.

 Army in the 1870ís and 1880ís.
 They have fought in World War I, World War II, Korea,

-Vietnam, and Desert Storm.
+Vietnam, Desert Storm, and all other deployments overseas in this century.
 Many of our women and men continue to

 proudly serve their country today wherever and in whatever way they are asked to.
 They are true